sqmk/Phue/README.md

 Press the Bridge's button!
 Waiting..........

-Successfully created new user: whateverok
+Successfully created new user: yourusername
 ```

 From then on, you should be able to use the username you just created for interacting with the Philips Hue bridge!